AlibabaCloudDocs/oss/intl.en-US/Developer Guide/Data security/Access and control/RAM Policy/Implement access control based on RAM policies.md

 This condition applies to operations used to write objects, such as PutObject and PostObject, and operations related to object tags, such as PutObjectTagging and GetObjectTagging. |

-For example, to prohibit a RAM user from accessing objects that have the status:ok and key1:value1 tags in the examplebucket bucket, create the following RAM policy that contains a Deny statement:
+For example, to prohibit a RAM user from accessing objects with the status:ok and key1:value1 tags in the examplebucket bucket, create the following RAM policy that contains a Deny statement:

 ```
 {